narcisabadea/advanced-react-patterns/README.md

 - `src/final/00.js`: Final version
 - `src/final/00.extra-0.js`: Final version of extra credit

-The purpose of the exercise is **not** for you to work through all the material.
-It's intended to get your brain thinking about the right questions to ask me as _I_ walk through the material.

 ### Helpful Emoji 🐨 💪 🏁 💰 💯 🦉 📜 💣 👨‍💼 🚨

-Each exercise has comments in it to help you get through the exercise.
-These fun emoji characters are here to help you.

 - **Kody the Koala** 🐨 will tell you when there's something specific you should do